Alfred Joseph Voules Brown: Biography

 In 1901 Brown gave evidence to the Dashwood Enquiry, led by Charles James Dashwood, into the pearling and trepanging industry and whether 'non-white' people should be employed in the industry and whether it could be profitably carried out with 'white' labour only.
 Brown defended the industry and openly disagreed with those who lobbied for the exclusion of Macassan traders and stated that, unlike they were accused of doing, they had not brought venereal disease to the surrounding communities and that, because of the customs duties he collected, they brought only small amounts of alcohol with them which was purely for their own consumption.
 He stated that the problems within the industry existed independently of any 'supposed Macassan competition'.

 Following this enquiry, in which he gained respect from the government of the day, Brown was appointed the assistant health officer of Bowen Strait and made frequent trips to Darwin to sell loads of trepang, as well as other goods produced in the region.
 These goods included buffalo hides collected by Robert Joel Cooper and Patrick "Paddy" Cahill.
 During the early 1900s Brown also diversified by taking out several pastoral leases.

 In July 1906, when the South Australian Government decided to terminate the Macassan trepanging industry Brown was no longer required to by the customs officer but he continued his business there.

 In 1906 Brown married Mumulaj, an Iwaidja and Macassan, according to the traditional customs of the Iwaidja and she remained his partner until she died; together they had two children Mujerambi (b.
 1910) and Mulwagug (b.
 1911).
-Through Mujerambi, who was also known as Marjorie, he is the grandfather of Kapiu Masi Gagai.
+Through Mujerambi, who was also known as Marjorie, he is the father-in-law of Kapiu Masi Gagai.
 Brown is also recorded to have married sisters Lily Malyurrgi and Daisy Injarraldaj (Magulagi) from the Majunbalmi clan and later Audrey Wungarumala of the Danek clan.
 Through his years living in the region, and through his family, Brown learned to speak Marrgu as well as the closely related Garig and Ilgar languages and made recordings of these.

 During World War II Brown remained in the area and, when the Japanese bombed Darwin in February 1942 (see: Bombing of Darwin), he was evacuated to Alice Springs with a number of family members.
 He travelled from there to Adelaide where he remained until he died on 21 July 1955.